Swizzy/XDK_Projects/NXE2GOD/readme.txt

 *************
 * Changelog *
 *************
+v1.3 - Mod by Swizzy released 24-05-2015
++ Added support for USB devices (since USBMU after 17349 actually go into USB#:\Content\..... as a hidden directory)

 v1.2 - Mod by Swizzy released 23-01-2013
 + Added support for USBMU Devices, Limited to: USBMU0, USBMU1, USBMU2, USBMU3, USBMU4